hebus/dokku/docs/tipstricks/login-methods.md

 sidebar_position: 9
 ---

+import CodeBlock from '@theme/CodeBlock';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Login Methods

 Sinequa supports different authentication protocols, involving different web services and processes.
 The general process of login (including authentication and initialization of the app) is managed by the `LoginService` provided in the [`@sinequa/core/login`](/libraries/core/login.md) library.